arhamkhnz/next-colocation-template/README.md

 Colocating route-specific logic avoids cluttering a global `components/` folder and reduces cognitive overhead.
 Shared utilities like `hooks/`, `lib/`, or `constants/` remain at the top level inside `src/`, keeping them decoupled from specific routes.

 This structure integrates well with nested layouts, enabling shared UI elements like sidebars or headers within each route group.

+If needed, route-specific logic like schema validation (e.g., using Zod) or input types can also live alongside the route in a colocated `schema.ts` file.
+When such logic is reused across multiple routes, it’s better placed in a shared top-level folder like `lib/` to maintain separation and avoid duplication.

 It also streamlines onboarding and enforces consistent conventions across teams.